 I have put together lots of fun St George’s Day activities for you to enjoy with the kids.

-We always enjoy doing fun holiday activities and these St Georges Day activities are just that.
+We always enjoy doing fun holiday activities for kids and these St Georges Day activities are just that.
 Perfect for kids aged 3-12, have fun learning about the holiday while having fun.

 For those of you who don’t know St George’s Day is celebrated on April 23rd.
 St George is the Patron Saint of England.

-Included are 6 free St George’s Day colouring pages, with iconic images of George and the dragon.
+Included are 6 free St George’s Day coloring pages, with iconic images of George and the dragon.
 Grab them at the bottom of the page.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**